decenzio/world-time-ticket/WORLD_MINI_APP.md

 ### 4. Test in World App
 1. Open World App on your mobile device
 2. Navigate to Mini Apps
-3. Find and open TimeSlot
+3. Find and open WorldTimeTicket
 4. Test authentication and booking flow

 ## Mini App Manifest